 Not only is wallpaper a gorgeous and dramatic addition to an interior, it’s also very durable, available in water-resistant options for wet areas like bathrooms, and easy to change if you get bored!

-Nature isn’t just about greenery, and Reabow urges homeowners not to forget about materials like stone, wood and natural fibres.
-These, she says, add a touch of earthiness to an interior that complements nature-inspired décor to perfection.
+Nature isn’t just about greenery, and homeowners should not forget about materials like stone, wood and natural fibres.
+These, add a touch of earthiness to an interior that complements nature-inspired décor to perfection.

 It’s not just about stone cladding or wooden floors, there are a thousand options for bringing natural materials into your décor.
 Wooden bowls, woven seagrass rugs, driftwood sculptures and river pebble displays are just a few of them.
 Get creative and have fun – it all adds to the relaxation experience.